 It’s you against your friends (or working with your friends against others) in pretty much every genre available: first-person shooters, real-time strategy games, RPGs, and (of course) MOBAs and MMOs.

 Online games have become so popular, a list of the best online games for Mac could be massive.
 To keep things nice and tight, we’re focusing solely on the top competitive online games here.
-The best cooperative games and games that can be played locally will be covered at a later date.
+The best cooperative games (online or played locally) will be covered at a later date.

 If you do want something all-encompassing, check out our list of the 100 Best Mac games.